A unified convention for achievement positional games: General results

 \begin{proof} Any strategy for Left on $\Ga$ may be applied on $\Ga'$ while leading to the same result or better for Left.
 Indeed, filling a blue edge in $\Ga$ implies the same in $\Ga'$, and filling a red edge in $\Ga'$ implies the same in $\Ga$. \end{proof}

 \textit{Pairing strategies} are an important tool in both Maker-Breaker and Maker-Maker conventions \cite{Hales1963}.
-A \textit{complete pairing} of a hypergraph $H$ is a set $\Pi$ of pairwise disjoint pairs of vertices such that every edge of $H$ contains some element of $\Pi$.
-If $H$ admits a complete pairing, then the outcome is a Breaker win for the Maker-Breaker game or a draw for the Maker-Maker game, as picking one vertex from each pair prevents the other player from filling an edge.
+A \textit{complete pairing} of a hypergraph $H=(V,E)$ is a set $\Pi$ of pairwise-disjoint pairs of vertices such that, for all $e \in E$, there exists $\pi \in \Pi$ satisfying $\pi \subseteq e$.
+If $H$ admits a complete pairing, then the outcome of $H$ is a Breaker win for the Maker-Breaker game or a draw for the Maker-Maker game, as picking one vertex from each pair prevents the other player from filling an edge.
 We observe that, in general achievement positional games, pairing strategies may still be used to block the opponent.

 \begin{lemma}[Pairing Strategy] Let $\Ga=(V,E_L,E_R)$ be an achievement positional game.
-If the hypergraph $(V,E_L)$ admits a complete pairing $\Pi$, then Right has a non-losing strategy on $\Ga$ as first or second player. \end{lemma}
+If the hypergraph $(V,E_L)$ admits a complete pairing $\Pi$, then Right has a non-losing strategy on $\Ga$ as the first player and as the second player. \end{lemma}

 \begin{proof} Anytime Left has just picked some $x \in \{x,y\} \in \Pi$ with $y$ unpicked, Right answers by picking $y$.
 In all other situations, Right picks an arbitrary vertex.
 This guarantees that Left does not fill a blue edge. \end{proof}